Field Note 02

 Northern Aomori already creates a strong perceptual frame before the mythology is introduced.
 Long travel time, colder air, less visual clutter, and repeated open terrain can make subtle changes in light and mood feel more pronounced than they would in a dense city.

 That does not prove anything occult.
-It does, however, give the site a legitimate basis for talking about signal in psychological and atmospheric terms: the visitor's attention changes, the environment simplifies, and minor differences begin to register more intensely.
+It does, however, provide a legitimate basis for discussing signal in psychological and atmospheric terms: the visitor's attention changes, the environment simplifies, and minor differences begin to register more intensely.

-Used correctly, this becomes one of the stronger Conduit notes because it lets the site talk about perception honestly without dressing up ordinary rural conditions as pseudo-science.
+Handled carefully, this becomes one of the stronger conduit readings because it addresses perception directly without dressing up ordinary rural conditions as pseudo-science.

 Conduit Reading